gabrielalewandowska/Full_stack_educational_app/README.md

 # Educational App

 A group project for my software development course at CodeClan.<br/>
+Since we had only 6 days to deliver the app, we managed to finish two habitats only: the JUNGLE and the UNDERWATER world.<br/>
 You can view the app here: https://animals-of-the-world.herokuapp.com/

 ## Project Brief